jsis/jsconf.is/pages/_about.md

-JSConf is coming to Iceland March 1<sup>st</sup> — 2<sup>nd</sup>.
+JSConf is coming to Iceland, again!
+This time, the conference takes place on **March 1-2, 2018**.
+That's from Thursday through Friday.
+Perfect for catching up on  talks, and with friends from the JavaScript community.

-That's a Thursday and Friday.
-Perfect for catching up on awesome talks and with friends from the JavaScript community.
+Those two days will be jam-packed.
+Expect two tracks of inspiring, motivational and educational talks, from over 30 speakers from around the world.
+The speaker selection will comprise curated speakers and audience volunteers.
+The curated speakers [submit proposals](/speakers/) and make it through the selection process, whereas the audience volunteer speakers are “first-come, first-speak“.

-Expect two awesome tracks over two days with over 30 talks in total.
+### JSConf is all about the community

-The **Hekla track** is a curated set of speakers that have [submitted proposals](/speakers/) and made it through the selection process.
+Connecting with people, hacking in the lounge, communal dining, partying and crawling the pubs together are all pieces that make up the essence of the JSConf experience.
+After the talks finish on each day, we’ll host grand parties all to enjoy.

-The **Katla track** is 50% curated, 50% featuring people like *you*!
-In a unique format pioneered by JSConf US, anyone can register to speak in a first-come, first-speak format.
-These talks cover a huge range and are some of the most exciting talks at JSConf.
+On **Saturday**, March 3, the adventure continues and we encourage attendees to explore the wonders of Iceland—the rural nature, elven wonders and aurora-clad horizon.

-But that's only the start.
-JSConf is all about the **community** - connecting with people between talks, hacking in the lounge, communal dining, partying and crawling pubs together.
-Extend your stay over the weekend and experience the wonders of Iceland.
+We conclude on **Sunday**, March 4, with a lazy brunch and a trip to the famous [Blue Lagoon](http://www.bluelagoon.com/).

-It's sure to be a one-of-a-kind gathering, vacation and adventure.
+Stay tuned for more info!